Dr. John Philbeck became the new department chair in July 2018.

 Dr. Gabriela Rosenblau became a faculty member in the Cognitive Neuroscience Division.

 Dr. Gabriela Rosenblau joined the faculty this year as an assistant professor in the cognitive neuroscience program.
-“What impresses me about the Psychology Department,” Dr. Rosenblau said, “is its supportive and collegial atmosphere.
+“What impresses me about the Psychological and Brain Sciences Department,” Dr. Rosenblau said, “is its supportive and collegial atmosphere.
 My research interests cut across the department’s clinical, social and cognitive neuroscience divisions, so I am excited about the many opportunities for collaboration.”
 Dr. Rosenblau earned her PhD at the Freie Universität Berlin, Germany, where she combined naturalistic behavioral and neuroscientific assessments to investigate social information processing in individuals with autism.

 “My PhD work showed me the importance of assessments that translate to real social and treatment settings, but it also emphasized the need to investigate fine-grained behavioral changes and their underlying neural mechanisms,” she said.